 The Academy expects all of its pupils to show respect to one another, to Academy staff, and anyone else that they may meet.
 Incidents of bullying, belittling, or bringing intentional harm to other pupils or staff will not be tolerated.
 Pupils are ambassadors to our Academy even when off Academy premises, and we expect them to act accordingly.
 They are expected to obey Academy rules, listen, follow instructions by staff, and accept and learn from any sanctions that they receive.
 This extends to any arrangements put in place to support their behaviour, such as pastoral support programmes or parenting contracts.
-Academy work and homework should be well presented, completed to a high standard, and handed in on time.
-Failure to hand in work on time will lead to disciplinary sanctions.
-If pupils are struggling to meet the requirements of their workload for any reason, they should discuss this with their class teacher who will work with them to draw up a support plan.
-The Academy asks that pupils carefully read and then sign a home-Academy agreement to show that they have understood what is expected of them and acknowledge the responsibility that they have for their own behaviour.
+Academy work and homework when set should be well presented, completed to a high standard, and completed on time.
+The Academy asks that pupils carefully read and then sign a Home-Academy agreement to show that they have understood what is expected of them and acknowledge the responsibility that they have for their own behaviour.